-Sports Medicine & Rehabilitation Therapy Technology (SMARTT) Possible Workforce Industry Certifications ACSM Certified Personal Trainer AHA Basic Life Support OSHA Health Care Provider Program Description The Sports Medicine and Rehabilitation Therapy Technology (SMARTT) Program prepares students to work in the field of physical therapy, occupational therapy and sports medicine.
+Sports Medicine & Rehabilitation Therapy Technology (SMARTT) Possible Workforce Industry Certifications ACSM Certified Personal Trainer AHA Basic Life Support OSHA Health Care Provider Program Description

+The Sports Medicine and Rehabilitation Therapy Technology (SMARTT) Program prepares students to work in the field of physical therapy, occupational therapy and sports medicine.
 Students will develop skills in prevention, assessment, prognosis, and rehabilitation of injuries and other health conditions.
 Students will learn the principles of developing a plan of care, including evaluation, interventions, assessment, goal setting and discharge.
 Students will also learn how to develop a diet for healthy individuals and for special populations through a comprehensive understanding of nutrition.

-Articulation Agreements: Duquesne University, Robert Morris University & Waynesburg University

-Veterinary Assistant Technology Possible Workforce Industry Certifications NAVTA National Vatorinany Assistant Cartification Pet Tech First Aid OSHA 10 National Veterinary Assistant Certification Pet Tech CPR Program Description The Veterinary Assistant Technology Program provides students with hands-on training and knowledge of animal care and management.
-The program covers various topics such as animal anatomy and physiology, medical terminology, pharmacology, animal behavior and nutrition.
+Articulation Agreements: Duquesne University, Robert Morris University & Waynesburg University program covers various topics such as animal anatomy and physiology, medical terminology, pharmacology, animal behavior and nutrition.
 Students will also learn how to communicate effectively with clients and assist with procedures such as vaccinations, blood draws, and surgical preparation.
 Students that complete the program may have the ability to work in a veterinary setting in a support position aiding veterinarians, technicians and receptionists.